vicgomez-climax/studio/docs/blueprint.md

 Headline: "Mission-Critical Building Intelligence for South Florida."

 Subhead: "The precision of a Tier 1 Integrator.
-The mechanical authority of a Licensed Contractor.
-Factory-authorized Automated Logic Partner & NEBB Certified."
+The physics-based expertise of a Licensed Mechanical Contractor.
+Self-performing installs with zero reliance on subcontractors."

-Assurance Tag: "24/7 Rapid Response for Critical Environments" (displayed prominently).
+Assurance Tag: "24/7 Rapid Response for Critical Environments"

 Primary Button (Gold): "Schedule a Site Audit"

 Secondary Button (Outline): "View Healthcare Projects"

-Trust Signals: Display Automated Logic and NEBB logos (or text labels) prominently near the fold.
+Trust Signals: Automated Logic (WebCTRL) & NEBB Logos.

-"The Rescue" Value Proposition:

-Headline: "Inherited a Broken System?"

-Body: "50% of 'controls problems' are actually mechanical issues.
-Because we hold a State Mechanical License (CMC), we diagnose the chiller, the dampers, and the physics—not just the code.
-We rescue 'orphaned' systems to restore peak efficiency."
+The "Turnkey Advantage" (Vertical Integration):

+Headline: "Single-Source Accountability."

+Body: "We eliminate the scope gaps between trades.
+As a Licensed Low Voltage & Mechanical Contractor, we self-perform the critical path of your project:"

+Bullet 1: Self-Performed Low Voltage: We own our conduit and wiring.
+We control the schedule.

+Bullet 2: Mechanical Physics (CMC): We program for thermodynamics, not just data points.
+We speak the language of your Mechanical Prime.

+Bullet 3: Automated Logic: Factory-authorized WebCTRL deployment.

+Bullet 4: Institutional NEBB: Certified validation for Government & Healthcare portfolios.

-Services Grid (DNV/ISO Focused):
+Services Grid (Expanded for Gov/Edu):

-Building Automation (WebCTRL): "As a factory-authorized Automated Logic dealer, we deploy WebCTRL—the gold standard in healthcare intelligence.
-Native BACnet, 3D floor plans, and thermographic reporting.
-No proprietary 'black boxes.'
-You own your data."
+Building Automation (WebCTRL): "Gold standard healthcare intelligence.
+Native BACnet, 3D floor plans.
+Open protocol architecture—no proprietary black boxes."

-Retro-Commissioning: "Optimization for existing, underperforming systems.
-We fix the root cause, not the symptom."

-NEBB Testing, Adjusting & Balancing: "Certified reporting tailored for DNV (NIAHO), ISO 9001, and AHCA audits.
-From negative pressure isolation rooms to surgical suites, we verify the invisible to ensure you pass surveys without findings."

-Enterprise Scale Case Study:

-Focus: Baptist Health / Enterprise Healthcare.
+NEBB Testing & Commissioning: "The region's trusted authority.
+Authorized NEBB Provider for Miami-Dade County Public Schools and Broward County Government.
+We bring this same institutional rigor to your project."

+Retro-Commissioning & Rescue: "We fix root causes.
+We rescue orphaned systems by diagnosing the mechanical physics and software logic simultaneously."

+Proven Results & Trusted Partners:

-Key Metrics: "Serving over 67 critical care facilities.
-System-wide migration to Automated Logic for unified command-and-control and DNV readiness."
+Healthcare Case Study: "Baptist Health: Serving 67 critical care facilities with system-wide Automated Logic migration and DNV readiness."

+Government Authority: "Multi-year prime holder for M-DCPS and Broward County.
+Trusted to maintain the environmental health of South Florida's largest public infrastructure portfolios."

 Style Guidelines:
-Primary Color: Deep Navy Blue (#0F172A) for Headers and strong typography.
+Primary Color: Deep Navy Blue (#0F172A).

 Background Color: Slate White (#F8FAFC).
-Crucial: Use a light background to convey clinical precision and engineering cleanliness.
-Avoid full dark mode.

-Accent Color: Safety Gold (#D97706) for high-impact buttons (CTAs).
+Accent Color: Safety Gold (#D97706).

 Typography: 'Inter' sans-serif.
-Clean, bold, and legible.

-Aesthetic: "Silicon Valley Clean."
-Use ample white space, geometric alignments, and technical SVG icons.

 Our Journey to Expertise:
-Founded in 2002, MAConcepts (Mechanical Air Concepts) is a privately held, owner-operated firm.
-We have evolved from a mechanical contractor into a premier BAS Integrator.
+Founded in 2002, MAConcepts is a specialized, self-performing BAS Authority.

+Structure: Privately held and owner-operated.
+We provide direct accountability and long-term stability for mission-critical clients.

-Global Engineering Speed: We operate a dedicated Engineering Design Center in Monterrey, Mexico, enabling 24-hour engineering cycles supported by our HQ in Miami.
+Global Engineering: Dedicated Design Center in Monterrey, Mexico for 24-hour engineering cycles.

-Compliance: Specialized in DNV/AHCA compliant environments for healthcare and critical infrastructure.
+Compliance: Specialized in DNV/AHCA/ISO 9001 environments.